Where cigarettes and tobacco products were sold in their heyday

 Cigarette vending machines were also in public places, particularly in railway stations - although of course they were often empty during World War Two.

-Cigarette vending machine, photographed in Milton Keynes Museum.
-At that time, a packet of cigarettes cost 6d.
+Cigarette vending machine, photographed in Milton Keynes Museum, showing 6d, known as sixpence, as the price of a packet of cigarettes.

 Gradually in the later part of the century, dedicated tobacconists and cigarette vending machines began to disappear, as supermarkets and newsagents took over these roles.